-BEHAVIOURAL PROFILES OF DOMESTIC ANIMALS
+BEHAVIOURAL PROFILES OF DOMESTIC ANIMALS SHEEP

-SHEEP

-Sheep have panoramic vision of 330°-360° and binocular vision of 25°-50°.
+Sheep have panoramic vision (a sight that gives the user wide angled view) of 330°-360° and binocular vision (using both eyes) of 25°-50°.
 They are thought to have colour vision and are able to distinguish between a variety of colours: black, red, brown, green, yellow and white (Alexander and Shillito, 1978).
-They have no accommodation, so must lift the head to see distant objects.
+They have no accommodation (automatic adjustment of the focus of an eye to give clear vision), so must lift the head to see distant objects.
 This also means that they are unable to judge depth.

-Sheep eyes possess very low hyperopia with little astigmatism.
-Such physiological optics are likely to produce a well-focused retinal image of objects in the middle and long distance (Piggins, et al., 1996).
+Sheep eyes possess very low hyperopia (far sightedness) with little astigmatism (imperfect image or blurred vision).
+Such physiological optics is likely to produce a well-focused retinal image of objects in the middle and long distance (Piggins, et al., 1996).

 Sight is a vital part of communication and when sheep are grazing they maintain visual contact with each other (Crofton, 1958; Kilgour, 1977).
 Each sheep throws its head to check the position of the other sheep.
-This constant monitoring is probably what keeps the sheep in a mob as they move along grazing.
+This constant monitoring is probably what keeps the sheep in a mob (noisy crowd) as they move along grazing.